JasonGROSSO/Moonshot-project/documents/report/written-report.md

 ## Evolution made or planned for the software solution

-Significant changes made during the developement process:
+Significant changes made during the development process:

-- **Graphical interface**: At first the grapical interface was planned to be a webview, owerver due to delays and several implementation diffulties, it was changed to a terminal interface.
+- **Graphical interface**: At first the graphical interface was planned to be a webview, however, due to delays and several implementation difficulties, it was changed to a terminal interface.
 - **Target language**: Changed target language from C to Lox.
-- **Platform**: Originally was a standalone project and later changed it as a VS Code extension.
+- **Platform**: Originally was a standalone project but later changed as a VS Code extension.

-Significant changes planed:
+Significant changes planned:

 - **Component Types**: Extend the interpreter to analyze not only variables but also functions, classes, and other code constructs.
 - **Language Support**:  Adapt the interpreter architecture to support additional languages beyond Lox.